splashdot/splashdot.github.io/sload/index.md

 There seems to be still Star Wars reference, given the variables `Yoda`, `Maul`, `clone` and `droids` used in the code.

-The data is exfiltrated using bitsadmin and the C2 are hardcoded in win.ini:
+The data is exfiltrated using bitsadmin and the C2 are hardcoded in *win.ini*:

 hxxps://lwyhef[.]eu/topic/ <br>
 hxxps://ponmer[.]eu/topic/